ceyuanzou/kevinyuanzou.github.io/src/content/blog/This is the first blog.md

 ---
 title: First Blog!
-description: The first blog.
+description: This is my first blog.
-pubDate: June 11 2025
+pubDate: June 12 2025
 categories:
-  - Examples
+  - My life
 tags:
-  - Mathematics
+  - Yours
 badge: LaTeX
 ---

-This document serves as a test for rendering mathematical formulas in Markdown using `$$` delimiters.

 # This is the first blog!

+This document serves as a test for rendering mathematical formulas.
+This document serves as a test for rendering mathematical formulas.
+This document serves as a test for rendering mathematical formulas.

+This document serves as a test for rendering mathematical formulas.
+This document serves as a test for rendering mathematical formulas.

+This document serves as a test for rendering mathematical formulas.

+## Who know your name?

+This document serves as a test for rendering mathematical formulas.
+This document serves as a test for rendering mathematical formulas.
+This document serves as a test for rendering mathematical formulas.